 Do I have to wait for a new month to register?

-The Sampler Series and Homeschool program is date specific, please register at least 3 days in advance to prevent class cancellation.
+The Sampler Series and Theater program is date specific, please register at least 3 days in advance to prevent class cancellation.

 The Children's and School Division will take later enrollment up through the end of February.
 We will pro-rate or adjust your tuition to reflect the appropriate start date.
 That way if you enroll mid-month you are not paying for the classes that have already passed.
 However, you will need to make arrangements to catch up the missed costume payment allocation.
 That can be done in a onetime installment or divided up over your remaining months.